test-What Are Probiotics? And Why Do I Need Probiotics?

 The Facts on Probiotics

 Probiotics are one of the hottest topics in the health industry, and for good reason.
 Probiotics are widely considered a staple for any daily regimen.
-These friendly bacteria work overtime for your overall wellbeing, offering support for digestive health, immune health, neurological health and emotional wellness.
+These friendly bacteria work overtime for your overall wellbeing, offering support for digestive health, immune health, neurological health and emotional wellness (via the gut-brain connection).
 But what exactly are probiotics and how do they help you?

 What Are Probiotics?